-"I am a congenital amputee missing digits on my right hand and feet, and I've followed clothing and retail trends for people with disabilities for 25 years.
+"I am a congenital amputee missing digits on my right hand and feet, and I've followed clothing and retail trends for people with disabilities for 26 years.
 As a social entrepreneur specializing in dressing with disabilities, I use my Disability Fashion Styling System™ (DFSS) to empower others with disabilities to dress with as much choice, dignity, and self reliance as possible."

 cur8able founder| DISABILITY FASHION EXPERT

 Stephanie wanted a place to go online that was all about dressing with disabilities.
 Since she couldn't find one, she created Cur8able.com.
 Guided by her personal experiences and her Disability Fashion Styling System™ she curates brands, footwear, and accessories.
-She also shares her favorite style hacks and news you should know about adaptive fashion.
-In her audio journal, she reflects on her work as well as topics affecting this sector of the fashion industry.
+She also shares, news you should know about adaptive fashion, and "geeks out" weekly on all things related to dressing with disabilities on her podcast Disability Fashion Styling™.

 Disability Fashion Styling Expert and former television and radio personality Stephanie Thomas, is the founder of cur8able.com.
 Stephanie uses her Disability Fashion Styling System™ to curate fashion for people with disabilities and consult fashion industry leaders.